nick-poole/harlemren/README.md

 - [Commit Log](#commit-log)
 - [Action Items](#action-items)

-## Features
+### Features

 - Barber's brand website encompassing the spirit of the original Harlem Renaissance.
 - Offers grooming with precision and utilizes Acuity for easy scheduling.
 - Crafted with HTML, CSS, JS, SwiperJS, and RemixIcons.

-## About
+### About

 The New Harlem Renaissance is a captivating website celebrating the essence of the original Harlem Renaissance.
 It offers exceptional grooming with precision, and allows easy scheduling through Acuity.
-The website is expertly crafted with HTML, CSS, JS, SwiperJS, and RemixIcons, delivering a seamless and visually engaging user experience.
+The website is expertly crafted with HTML, SASS, JS, SwiperJS, and RemixIcons, delivering a seamless and visually engaging user experience.

-## Contributing
+### Contributing

 As this is a personal website, contributions are limited.
 If you find any issues or have suggestions, please open an issue.

+## Design

 ### Color Palette